WATonomous/docker-elk/README.md

 ### Bringing up the stack

+> **Note**
+> Make sure to add the Docker-ELK `.env` file from the WATO 1Password into the root
+> directory of this repo before starting any services.

-Clone this repository onto the Docker host that will run the stack, then start the stack's services locally using Docker
+Clone this repository onto the Docker host that will run the stack, add the the Docker-ELK `.env` file from the WATO 1Password into the root directory of this repo, and then start the stack's services locally using Docker Compose:
-Compose:

 ```console
 $ docker-compose up